vincios/rpi-setup-old/Pi Configurations - 1. General Setup.md

 > [!IMPORTANT]
 > Since the docker configuration must coincide between the server and microservices instances, you should fully configure your `docker-compose.yml`/`.env` files (including the definition of external library [volumes](https://immich.app/docs/features/libraries/#mount-docker-volumes)) on the host machine (server) and then clone them to the worker machine.
->
-> Also, remember that the configuration set on the frontend (`Administration` page) is sent to the microservices via redis when you click on a `Save` button.
-So, before to change any settings make sure that microservices/machine learning services are correctly running on the worker host.

 > [!IMPORTANT]
 > The UPLOAD library and (eventually) external libraries must be accessible on both the server and the worker hosts, so make sure to share them from a common source (e.g. a NAS).